Skip to main content

 Felony Murder

-The following table outlines Maryland’s first-degree murder law.
+The following table outlines Maryland’s first-degree murder laws.

-First-degree murder in Maryland is a deliberate, premeditated (previously considered), and willful killing of a human being committed by lying in wait for a victim, by poisoning, or while committing or attempting any of the following violent felonies:
+First-degree murder in Maryland is a deliberate, premeditated, and willful killing of a human being.
+This crime usually involves lying in wait for a victim, poisoning, or the commission of a violent crime.

 • Burning a barn, stable, or warehouse that contains cattle, horses, or goods